zenotech/ParaViewConnect/README.md

 ___

 ## Configuration
 Configure paraview-connect by running `paraview-connect configure`.
 This will then prompt you to enter details of your first connection and save it with a profile name.
 All confiuration is stored in ~/.paraview-connect/config by default.
 You will be presented with the following prompts, values in brackets are shown as the default entries.
-This will set up a connection to `joe.blogs@login1.server.com`
+This example will set up a connection to `joe.blogs@login1.server.com`

 ```
 Paraview Connect